Our students love the Afternoon School!

 As students gain facility in the language, they are introduced to classical Jewish texts in the original language.
 Torah study at TTSP means a deep exploration of texts our people have been studying for thousands of years.
 These are the texts that link us to our past and to each other.
 They tell us where we came from and give us guidance on how we are to live in the world.
 There are many ways to engage with these texts: we support a literary approach, one that enables, allows, and asks readers to delve deeply, to ask questions, and to make meaning.
 The goal is for the learner to see his/her narrative as part of the larger Jewish narrative.

-Introducing our Independent Study Track
+Independent Study Track